JakeBruner/jacobbruner.com/README.md

 After spending dozens of hours on this, I would maybe advise against choosing the most bleeding-edge tech stack possible, since too much of my type has been spent resolving breaking changes in my dependencies.

 Either way, if you read my code, it's probably not amazing.
-Again--I don't know what I'm doing and I've never taken a coding class in my life.
+Again—I don't know what I'm doing and I've never taken a coding class in my life.